-Different climate zones get some kind of extreme weather.
+Different climate zones all get some kind of extreme weather.
 Where I live in Wisconsin, we like to joke that we experience every variety of extreme weather in the same week.
-This can seem very true in early spring when we may have a snowstorm one day and a few days later it is sunny with temps reaching almost 70 F. (21 C.).
+This can seem very true in early spring when we may have a snowstorm one day and a few days later it is sunny with temps reaching almost 70 degrees F. (21 C.).
 I’m sure people in many other locations feel the same way.
-There is no location with absolute perfect weather year round.
-Extreme weather can mean anything from excessive heat or cold, heavy snow or rains, high winds, drought or floods.
+There is no location with absolute perfect weather year-round.
+Extreme weather can mean anything from excessive heat or cold, heavy snow or rains, high winds, drought, or floods.
 Whatever Mother Nature throws at you, creating weatherproof gardens can give you the upper hand.

-Protecting Gardens Year Round
+Protecting Gardens Year-Round

 Each of the seasons bring a different opportunity for extreme weather conditions.
 Knowing your local weather patterns helps in planning and guarding against weather elements.
 Winter brings intense cold and heavy snows to many northern landscapes.
 In areas where winter weather is severe, using mostly cold hardy landscape plants can save you the time and hard work of replanting each spring.

 Plants that are more tender can be given extra insulation to survive low temperatures by heaping mulch over them in late fall.
-While snow also can act as an insulator for plants, it can also be too heavy for other plants to bear.
+While snow can also act as an insulator for plants, it can be too heavy for other plants to bear.
 If you live in a location with heavy winter snow accumulation, choose hardwood trees for the landscape to avoid broken branches.
 Also, tie up weaker stemmed plants, such as arborvitae, so heavy snow does not flatten or split them.

 Other tips for weatherproofing gardens in cold climates are: